theeman05/AboutMe/docs/courses.md

-The college courses I have completed or plan on completing are listed below under their given category (some [Other](#Other) classes may not be listed).
+The college courses I have completed, or plan on completing are listed below under their given category (some [other](#other) classes may not be listed).

 ## In-Progress

-- CSCI 242: Computer Science for Transfer Students
-- IMGS 111: Imaging Science Fundamentals
-- MATH 181: Project-Based Calculus I
-- MEDG 101: Human Biology I
+- CSCI 261: ANALYSIS OF ALGORITHMS
-- STSO 330: Energy and the Environment
+- STSO 220: ENVIRONMENT AND SOCIETY
+- CSCI 331: INTRO ARTIFICIAL INTELLIGENCE
+- CSCI 431: INTRO TO COMPUTER VISION
+- SWEN 261: INTRO TO SOFTWARE ENGINEERING
+- PHYS 207: UNIV PHYS I AP-C WAVES

 ---